Updated: Aug 12, 2021

 Whether it is by government regulation or personal choice for safety, almost everyone in public today is wearing a mask.

 Because of that, our ability to communicate our thoughts, feelings, and emotions through facial expressions has become somewhat harder.
-That is, 65% of our ability to communicate has become hindered.

 We took the smile for granted - it's ability to speak a thousand words